 5. Framed Art

-There’s something so cozy and special about the kitchen above designed by Park and Oak with its framed oil paintings flanking the sink.
+There’s something utterly cozy yet sophisticated about this kitchen by Park and Oak with its framed oil paintings flanking the sink:

 If you’re going for a custom look and have room on the wall for collected treasures, it can be gratifying to live with art in the kitchen.
-In my own kitchen, despite the relatively small size, I hung three original paintings in the space.
-They have remained for years as I never tire of the look!
+In my own kitchen, I love displaying original abstract paintings with a modern vibe in the space.

 6. Brass Hardware & Accents